 - Origins Available:

 The surname Bungard was first found in the Rhineland, where the name Bongard was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Bungard family
+Early History of the Bungard family

 This web page shows only a small excerpt of our Bungard research.
 Another 72 words (5 lines of text) covering the year 1710 is included under the topic Early Bungard History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Bongard, Bongardd, Bonggard, Bongarde, Bonggarde, Bonngard, Bonngarde, Bongart, Boengard, Boengardd, Boenggard, Boengarde, Boenggarde, Boenngard, Boenngarde, Boengart, Bungard, Buengard, Bungardd, Buengardd, Bunggard, Buenngard, Bungarde, Buengarde, Bunggarde, Buenggarde, Bunngard, Buenngard, Bunngarde, Buenngarde, Bungart, Buengart and many more.